sonatype-nexus-community/DevAudit/README.md

 `docker pull ossindex/devaudit`

-The current image is around 370MB uncompressed.
+The current image is about 131 MB compressed.
 To run DevAudit as a containerized app:

 	docker run -i -t ossindex/devaudit TARGET [ENVIRONMENT] | [OPTIONS]